Bio

 Long Biography

-Philip van Allen is an interactive designer, educator, researcher, and technologist with more than 30 years experience at the intersection of technology and the creative arts in fields ranging from sound recording to interactive media installations.
-He is a Professor and Core Faculty member in the Graduate Media Design program at Art Center College of Design with research interests at the intersection of tangible interaction, media, networks, and the new ecologies these create.
+Philip van Allen is an interaction designer, educator, researcher, and technologist with more than 30 years experience at the intersection of technology and the creative arts — in fields ranging from sound recording to interactive media installations.
+He is a Professor and Core Faculty member in the Graduate Media Design Practices department at Art Center College of Design with research interests at the intersection of tangible interaction, media, networks, and the new ecologies these create.

 Prior to his work in digital media, van Allen built a recording studio where he recorded a range of Los Angeles talent, including early punk bands such as the Germs, Dils, and Controllers.
 He was also a software developer, and worked on Nuclear Reactor safety monitoring software for General Electric.
-He then returned to school to continue his undergraduate studies and graduated in 1988 from the University of California Santa Cruz with a BA in Experimental Psychology (focus on Cognitive Science), highest honors.
-He was a featured speaker at his graduation.
+He then returned to school to continue his undergraduate studies and graduated in 1988 from the University of California Santa Cruz with a BA in Experimental Psychology (focus on Cognitive Science), highest honors, and a graduation speaker.

 van Allen has been involved in education throughout his career, opening Santa Monica College’s first time-sharing computer lab at in the early 1980s, guest teaching at McGill University, and returning to Santa Monica College in 1998, where he was an Associate Professor and Assistant Chair in the Design Technology department.
-In 2000, he began teaching part-time in the Graduate Media Design program at Art Center and in 2002 became a full-time core faculty member.
-At Art Center, van Allen has developed an innovative approach to teaching interaction design, and created the NETLab Toolkit, a system that enables students and designers to quickly develop projects that integrate media such as video, sound and text with tangible interaction using sensors, motors, and interactive environments.
-He is also active in campus service work as the Co-Chair of the Faculty Council, member of the Facilities and Technology Committee, and active participant in Art Center’s strategic planning process.
+In 2000, he began teaching part-time in the Graduate Media Design program at Art Center and in 2002 became a full-time core faculty member. van Allen has created an innovative approach to teaching interaction design with the NETLab Toolkit, a system that enables students and designers to quickly design and build working projects that integrate media with tangible interaction using sensors, motors, and the Internet of Things.
+He is also active in campus service work as the past Co-Chair of the Faculty Council, participant in Art Center’s strategic planning process, and currently a member of the Faculty Commons group promoting innovations in teaching and learning.

-Recent projects include mobile development for a free Guide to Health Programs, an interactive installation for the A+D Museum, an interactive website on charter school performance for USC, interactive museum kiosks for the Huntington, and award winning interactive exhibitions in the major auto shows for Infiniti and Acura.
+Recent client projects include Slot Car Holiday Heats for Acura/Razorfish, an interactive installation for the A+D Museum, an interactive website on charter school performance for USC, interactive museum kiosks for the Huntington, and award winning interactive exhibitions in the major auto shows for Infiniti and Acura.
 Philip is also the lead author of the transmedia publication (book, website, mobile, and a poster) The New Ecology of Things.
 As part of van Allen’s ongoing research, the publication explores the emerging world of ubiquitous networks, smart objects & spaces, and approaches to design practice that embrace mythology, meaning making, and embodiment.
+He recently published the article “Animistic design: how to reimagine digital interaction between the human and the nonhuman” in the journal Digital Creativity, and presented work at the Sketching in Hardware 2015 conference.